 To watch Fred Astaire dance on film – even today – is to marvel at his grace, skill and athleticism.
-What many don’t know is the extent to which this virtuoso practiced, worried, and worked on his craft.
+What many don’t know is the extent to which this virtuoso practiced, worked on… and worried about his craft.

 Astaire’s brilliance speaks of a confident character without a care.
-But Fred Astaire, namesake of the chain of dance studios he co-founded in the late 1940s, was often plagued by self-doubt and generally quite shy.
+But Fred Astaire, namesake and co-founder of our company, was often plagued by self-doubt and was generally quite shy.

 That may have played into his original reticence to perform with Ginger Rogers.
-Of course, we now have trouble thinking of one without the other, so divinely did they dance together for 16 years while appearing in 10 outstanding Hollywood movies (Top Hat, Swing Time, and Shall We Dance? just to name a few.)
+Of course, we now have trouble thinking of one without the other, so divinely did they dance together for 16 years while appearing in ten outstanding Hollywood movies (Top Hat, Swing Time, and Shall We Dance? just to name a few.)
 But after a long partnership on stage with his sister (more about that coming up), Fred wasn’t ready to tie himself to a regular partner again.
 Fortunately he did, and he forever changed the way cinema presented dance.
+Click here for more info about this famous dance pair.

 He definitely danced a little.

-- Among his many talents, Fred also loved to play the accordion, clarinet and piano
+- Among his many talents, Fred Astaire also loved to play the accordion, clarinet and piano – and he was pretty skilled seated at a drum set, too

 - His surname wasn’t originally Astaire, it was Austerlitz.
 His mother felt that their surname was a reminder of the Battle of Austerlitz so she advised her children to change it to Astaire